johnnymast/redbox-distance/README.md

 ## Author

-CalculateDistance is created and maintained by [Johnny Mast](mastjohnny@gmail.com).
+Redbox-distance is created and maintained by [Johnny Mast](mastjohnny@gmail.com).
 For feature requests and suggestions you could consider sending me an e-mail.

 ## License

-CalculateDistance is released under the MIT public license.
+Redbox-distance is released under the MIT public license.

 <https://github.com/johnnymast/redbox-distance/blob/master/LICENSE>